invertase/react-native-firebase/codorials/authentication-with-firebase/understanding-firebase-auth.md

 The concept here is simple;

+- the method is first called once Firebase responds, then any time user state changes thereafter.
 - if a user is "signed in", our parameter will be a `class`, containing all sorts of information we know about the user, from their e-mail address to any social provider IDs they may have signed in through.
 - if the user signed out, the parameter will be `null` value.
-- the method is immediately triggered when called.

 > The `user` class provides a `.toJSON()` method to serialize the users details if required.